Dirkster99/MsgBox/Readme.md

 <h1><img src="https://github.com/Dirkster99/Docu/blob/master/MsgBox/ProjectIcon.png"/>Overview</h1>

-This project shows the implementation of a custom message box service that is driven by a service locator interface.
+This project shows implements a custom message box service that is driven by a service locator interface.
 It inlcudes a notification component that can be used to implement positioned pop-up messages in the vicinity of related controls.
 All implementation is in WPF and follows MVVM without compromises.